• Skip to main content

 Option #3: Pin New Fabric to Old Cushions

 Instead of making removable covers or gluing fabric directly to the cushions, some RV owners have used safety pins to attach fabric to the old cushion covers.
-You can see a couple examples of this technique through the links below:

 One concern I have with using just safety pins is that repeatedly sitting on the cushions may pull on the fabric and cause the safety pins to bend or come unfastened, but I haven't heard whether the people who used them experienced this or not.